Three Kingdoms: Battle of Red Cliffs

 In 208, Cao Cao marched south with his army hoping to quickly unify the empire.
-Liu Biao's son Liu Cong surrendered Jing Province and Cao was able to capture a sizable fleet at Jiangling.
-Sun Quan, the successor to Sun Ce in the lower Yangtze, continued to resist.
-His advisor Lu Su secured an alliance with Liu Bei, himself a recent refugee from the north, and Zhou Yu was placed in command of Sun Quan's navy, along with a veteran general who served the Sun family, Cheng Pu.
-Their combined armies of 50,000 met Cao Cao's fleet and 200,000-strong force at Red Cliffs that winter.
-Cao Cao had to cross the mighty Yangtze River.
-So when he along with his fleet sailed down the river, many of his men fell to exhaustion, disease and the northerners were not very comfortable on ships and the marshy terrain.
-So when the two sides met for war at Wulin, Cao Cao wasn’t able to inflict any defeat on the Allied Force.
-On the other hand, General Huang Gai of Sun Qian’s army came up with a sneaky plan.
-He sent a forged letter to Cao Cao, stating that he and others wanted to inflict to his side and they would also bring some of the finest ships of the allies.
-But little did Cao know that the ships were full of flammable reeds.
-So when they sailed and approached his fleet, they were set alight and they destroyed Cao Cao’s fleet and camps.
-Seeing the hopeless situation, Cao Cao ordered his army for a difficult retreat through the Marshlands, during which more of his men fell to disease and exhaustion.
+Liu Cong surrendered Jing Province, and Cao Cao was able to capture a sizeable fleet at Jiangling.
+Sun Quan continued to resist; his advisor Lu Su secured an alliance with Liu Bei, himself a recent refugee from the north, and Zhou Yu was placed in command of Sun Quan's navy, along with a veteran general who served the Sun family, Cheng Pu.
+Liu Biao's second son, Liu Qi, joined the alliance with his troops, and the combined armies of 50,000 met Cao Cao's fleet and 200,000-man force at Red Cliffs that winter.
+After an initial skirmish, an attack was set in motion beginning with a plan to set fire to Cao Cao's immobilised fleet through the feigned surrender of Sun Quan's general Huang Gai.
+Cao Cao was defeated decisively and forced to retreat in disarray back to the north.
 The allied victory at Red Cliffs ensured the survival of Liu Bei and Sun Quan, and provided the basis for the states of Shu and Wu.